SamK/picam/README.md

 Basically:

 1. When a new event is started, the user receives an email
 1. When a new image is created, the user receives an email with the image as attachment.
 The image is uploaded to Dropbox.
-1. When a new video is created, the user receives an image and the video is uploaded to Dropbox.
+1. When a new video is created, the user receives an image and the video is uploaded somewhere

 > Note that this is a personal project.
 > It might not fit you at all.